The Bash Street Kids: Toots

 Toots Pye /'tʊts/, whose real name is Sydney Kate Pye, was until May 2021 the only girl in Class 2B.
 Although she is a tomboy, she does have some feminine interests.
 One of her biggest interests is football, and has been shown to be better than all of the boys in her class at it, even when she is against all of them.
 She is also a fan of boy bands and has admitted a crush on Dennis the Menace, sending him a valentine.
 Although most of the kids dislike Dennis, her friendship with Minnie the Minx is also surprising and she is the only kid to show any warmth to either character.

 Surprisingly tough and as bossy as Danny, Toots is the gang's second-in-command and takes charge in Danny's absence.
 Her bossiness is exemplified in the feature-length Queen Toots, where she discovers she is connected to royalty.
 When Toots takes advantage of her power, Dennis announces that she cannot boss him around and she puts him in a makeshift prison tower (quickly populated by other Beano characters and the rest of the kids).
 She loves music, often pulling a "boogie box" (a CD player) behind her or listening to her headphones instead of Teacher.

 Although Toots enjoys the boys' company, she sometimes exhibits disdain, naivete or exasperation at their more boyish behaviour.
 In the academy makeover, she wears a frilly dress and her hair and face are made up.

 Sidney

 Sidney Mason Pye is Toots' younger twin brother by three minutes, first appearing in issue 622.
 His spiked haircut resembles a chimney-sweeping brush.
 He is a trickster, with Smiffy a frequent target.
 When the kids rehearse a nativity play, Smiffy asks what sound a sheep makes.
-Sidney replies "Woof", and he and Wilfred go into hysterics when Smiffy ruins the rehearsal.
+Sidney replies "Woof", and he and Wilfrid go into hysterics when Smiffy ruins the rehearsal.
 He makes pithy remarks about the other kids, to the amusement of those around him; he and Spotty fight several times when the latter is a target.

 Sidney loves animals and has a wide variety of pets, from elephants to mice.
 His mouse is often part of the kids' plans.
 During the academy makeover, his chimney-brush hair is shaved off and he is apparently hypnotised.